 - The URL credited in the table will be the canonical URL.

 - Data will only be shown in the property that contains the canonical URL.
-Therefore, if you have both AMP and desktop versions of a page, the desktop property (which is usually the canonical property) will contain all the data for both AMP and desktop clicks, impressions, and CTR.
+Therefore, if you have duplicate pages, the canonical URL will contain all data for clicks, impressions, and CTR, and the duplicate URLs will show zero for those values.

 Choose which metrics to display by selecting the appropriate tab on the report.
 The following metrics are available: